 Reggae: Too stoned to know who they really are.
 Thinks that a nasty dictator from Ethiopia is God.
 Thinks weed is a gift from God.
 Doesn’t think about anything else.

-Dance: So uncreative they listen to a music that literally listens to itself while you just throw your body around to the boom boom noises.
+Dance: So uncreative, they listen to music that literally listens to itself while you throw your body around to the boom boom noises.
 Not an intelligent class of folks.
 Needs social reassurance all the time.

 Indie: Never heard of it.

 Heavy Metal: Clones.
 These people are uncreative and use only four set recipes for songs.
-These people are lazy, dirty, and in a strange young person way, traditional, conservative and against any kind of new or progressive ideas.
+These people are lazy, dirty, and in a strange, young-person way, traditional, conservative, and against any new or progressive ideas.

-Top 40: This is so a person can listen to music and be able to talk to anyone about it.
-This is why there is so much press about top 40 music and the personalities that make that music is so people hiding their scared insane minds can talk like a normal person.
-Usually country fans fall under this umbrella, but with a traditionalist view.
-Basically, people who don’t want to miss out – hates fantasy, but watches Game of Thrones because everyone else is.
+Top 40: This allows a person to listen to music and discuss it with others.
+This is why there is so much press about top 40 music and the personalities that create it, so people hiding their scared, insane minds can appear normal.
+Usually, country fans fall under this umbrella, but with a slightly more traditionalist view.
+At the end of the day, there is no difference.
+Basically, people who don’t want to miss out – hate fantasy, but watch Game of Thrones and Harry Potter because everyone else is.

 R&B: Passionate and loving, R&B fans usually listen to music that makes them feel the love they have never felt in real life.